Rotwang9000/plugin/README.md

 - **Custom Rules**: Set per-site preferences for cookie handling
 - **History Tracking**: Keep track of sites where cookies were managed
 - **Detailed View**: Review detected cookie dialog elements and their details
+- **Externalized Selectors**: Selectors and button texts stored in JSON configuration for easy updates and localization
+- **Popup Protection**: Prevents closing the same popup multiple times in a session
+- **Performance Optimized**: Detection stops 10 seconds after page load to improve performance

 ## History Screen Enhancements